videojs/video.js/ISSUE_TEMPLATE.md

 If there are any errors at all, please include them here.

 ## Additional Information
+Please include any additional information necessary here.
+Including the following:
 ### versions
 #### videojs
 what version of videojs does this occur with?